-PHYS 242 is a calculus-based course in modern physics for students in the Engineering Science and Associate in Science curricula.
-It is also suitable for students who wish to take additional physics beyond PHYS 140 and 241, such as those interested in biology, chemistry, mathematics or physics as well as some students in pharmacy, pre-dental or pre-medical programs.
+PHYS 242 is a calculus-based course in modern physics for students in the Engineering Science curriculum.
+It is also suitable for students who wish to take additional physics beyond PHYS 140 and 241, such as those interested in biology, chemistry, mathematics or physics.